Utshav-paudel/Khoj/Readme.md

-# Khoj : Webapp for Finding and registering Local events
+# Khoj : Webapp for Finding and registering Local events with ease